ScilifelabDataCentre/scilifelab-metadata-templates/README.md

 ## General template structure

 A template has a _title_, a _description_ and a _semantic version_ number, as well as well as a list of associated attribute fields.
 Each _attribute field_ needs to have:
-- title
+- name
 - description
 - type
 - list of controlled vocabulary terms if applicable
 - level of requirement/cardinality (mandatory vs optional)
-- end_repository_alias (if applicable; can be multiple if multiple relevant end repositories are considered)
+- _Potentially in the future:_ end_repository_alias (if applicable; can be multiple if multiple relevant end repositories are considered)
-- reference_ontology (if exists)
+- _Potentially in the future:_ reference_ontology (if exists)

 In addition to data type specific fields capturing the technical metadata itself, all templates include additional organizational metadata such as
 - SciLifeLab infrastructure platform and unit